hnovak94/Engineering4Notebook/README.md

 #### Reflection

 For this assignment we had to use the split() function to divide a simple sentence into an array of individual words.
 [This article](https://www.w3schools.com/python/ref_string_split.asp) was helpful in understanding a split.
 Then we had to use a series of for loops to split the individual words into their most basic parts.
 This was done through a series of variables and arrays.
 The code is commented to show how the for loops work.

+### ○ Python Challenge - MSP

+#### Assignment Description
+For this assignment we had to create a program that would play a game of hangman.
+Player 1 would enter a word, and it would then disappear.
+Player 2 would enter a guess and the hangman frame would appear.
+With every entered guess the program would tell the player whether the answer was in the word or not.
+If it is, then a body part is added to the frame, if it's correct, it will be stored in correct guesses.

+#### Working Code

+#### Reflection

+## CAD

+### CAD Test Part #1 - Swing Arm

+#### Assignment Description

+#### Final Product

+##### Configuration 1                 Configuration 2

+#### Reflection